Coconuts Media: ABS-CBN News partnership (2015)

+Recognition

 Coconuts Media received an Honorable Mention in the 2015 SOPA Awards for Excellence for "Hidden in Plain Sight", a look at the legions of street children in Bangkok.

 In 2016, Coconuts Hong Kong Managing Editor Laurel Chor won a SOPA for Excellence in Feature Photography in Category B for a profile of Mui Thomas, a young Hong Kong woman with harlequin ichthyosis, a very rare and debilitating skin disease.

 Coconuts Media acquired the Bangkok print and online lifestyle magazine BK Magazine in 2021.